Barney Bigard: Bigard and His Jazzopaters

 The first version of the song "Caravan" (composed by Juan Tizol and later rearranged by Duke Ellington) was recorded in Hollywood, on December 18, 1936, and performed as an instrumental by Barney Bigard and His Jazzopaters.
-Two takes were recorded and were issued, although L-0373-2 is by far the more commonly found take.
-As of 2024 "Caravan" is the most covered song in history with over 500 versions published.
+Two takes were recorded and issued, although L-0373-2 is by far the more commonly found take.
+As of 2024, "Caravan" is the most covered song in history with over 500 versions published.

-The band members were Cootie Williams (trumpet), Juan Tizol (trombone), Barney Bigard (clarinet), Harry Carney (baritone sax), Duke Ellington (piano), Billy Taylor (bass), and Sonny Greer (drums).
+The band members were Cootie Williams (trumpet), Juan Tizol (trombone), Barney Bigard (clarinet), Harry Carney (baritone saxophone), Duke Ellington (piano), Billy Taylor (bass), and Sonny Greer (drums).
 All were members of the Duke Ellington Orchestra, which was often drawn upon to record small-group sides.
 Although Ellington was present at the recording date, the session leader was Bigard.